miguelmota/alexa-voice-service.js/README.md

 > Library for interacting with [Alexa Voice Service (AVS)](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service) in the browser.

-*NOTE: THIS LIBRARY IS STILL IN DEVELOPMENT.
-Expected Alpha version in May.*

-Things you can do with this library now:
+Things you can do with this library:

 - Login with Amazon and get access token
 - Get access token and refresh token from 'code' response type